Healthy Homes Assessment Broadmeadows

 Broadmeadows Moisture Ingress & Drainage

-Rental properties must be equipped with efficient drainage for the removal of floodwaters, surface water and ground water.
-This includes the proper outfall or runoff.
-Making sure the water has a proper place to go, and also that it can’t linger underneath the buildings is an essential part of making sure your property is dry.
+Rental properties must be equipped with efficient drainage for the removal of storm water, surface water and ground water.
+This includes an appropriate outfall or runoff.
+Making sure that water has a proper place to go and that it isn’t allowed to remain beneath structures is a crucial aspect of maintaining your property’s dry.

-Alongside the drainage system that will prevent moisture from entering, if your rental is enclosed between your floor and the ground, a ground water barrier must be put in place when it is reasonably practicable to do so.
+Alongside an irrigation system to stop moisture from entering, if your rental is enclosed between your floor and soil, a ground-water barrier must be constructed if it is reasonably practicable to install it.

 moisture ingress and drainage inspection